Paralysed Age

-Paralysed Age are a German gothic rock and darkwave band, composed of Marco Neumann, Stefan Kirsch, and Michael Knust.
-Since 1998 the band consisted of Michael Knust and Andrea Knust.
+Paralysed Age are a German gothic rock and darkwave band formed in Hamburg.
+Its initial lineup consisted of Marco Neumann, Stefan Kirsch, and Michael Knust; and, while it officially coalesced around that trio in 1991, its earliest demo recordings were produced in 1989.

+Since 1998, the band has consisted of Michael Knust and Andrea Knust.

+The band's latest album was released in 2026, marking 37 years of musical output.